nodejs/node-addon-api/doc/async_worker.md

 ### Queue

-Requests that the created work or task will be queued for execution.
+Requests that the work be queued for execution.

 ```cpp
 void Queue();